Skip to content

 This stunning peninsula is covered with wildflower-filled chalk grasslands, dramatic cliffs, secluded beaches, and charming villages.
 The southernmost tip ends in a series of white chalk stacks known as Old Harry Rocks, another must-see along the south coast of England.

 Don’t miss a trip to the seaside village of Swanage, or the stunning hilltop ruin of Corfe Castle.
-You can even take a ride on a beautiful vintage steamtrain between the two!
+You can even ride on a beautiful vintage steamtrain between the two!

 RECOMMENDED TOUR: Isle of Purbeck Full Day Tour (from £60pp)